Rebin

 }

-EvaluationTimeInSeconds:10 This setting is enables our UI Health Checker app to capture updates every 10 secounds.
+EvaluationTimeInSeconds:10 This setting enables our UI Health Checker app to capture updates every 10 seconds.

-MinimumSecondsBetweenFailureNotifications: 60 This setting is used to prevent receiver flooding.
+MinimumSecondsBetweenFailureNotifications: 60 This setting is used to prevent receiver flooding of requests.

-To see entire result of the Health Checks so far we can run the following url.
+To see the entire result of the Health Checks so far we can run the following URL.

 https://localhost:5001/myfavorite-ui